hongthang152/BusChatReactNative/README.md

 # BusChatReactNative
+BusChat shows you how to get from point A to point B by public transit.
 No Map UI, no crash, no complicated stuff.
 Just like how you ask for a direction

 Download APK here: https://drive.google.com/open?id=1uH2yCszsDQ9ziEsRpHvRLNvLx8owIn0Y
 # Wut ?